Pre and Post Nuptial Agreements

 We often find that the collaborative approach is the best forum within which to negotiate relationship agreements.
 We also offer a mediation-based service to couples who are considering entering into a pre nuptial or other relationship agreement.

-Our counsellors can provide assistance to couples who are embarking on a pre nuptial or a post nuptial agreement (whether or not with one of the lawyers at FLiP).
-Their sessions can work well alongside the legal process, particularly if entering into a pre or post nuptial agreement might stir up difficult feelings.
+Our divorce consultants and therapists can provide assistance to you if you are thinking of entering into a pre nuptial or a post nuptial agreement (whether or not with one of the lawyers at FLiP).
+Their sessions can work well alongside the legal process, particularly if you think that entering into a pre or post nuptial agreement might stir up difficult feelings.

 Our Expertise →